Ramotion/expanding-collection-android/README.md

 }
 ```
-5. Your data class must implement `com.ramotion.expandingcollection.ECCardData.java` interface where `T` is type of datasource object for list items inside card.
+5. Your data class must implement the `com.ramotion.expandingcollection.ECCardData.java` interface where `T` is type of datasource object for list items inside the card.

 ```java
 public class CardDataImpl implements ECCardData<String> {